International Orangutan Day 2026

 Some of the most urgent threats include:

 Habitat loss: The main driver of the rapid decline of all three orangutan species is habitat loss.
-Palm oil plantations are the leading cause of rainforest destruction, along with logging, mining, agriculture, and infrastructure development.
+Palm oil plantations in Borneo are the leading cause of rainforest destruction, along with logging, mining, agriculture, and infrastructure development.

 Habitat Destruction